Bathroom Mold Growth - Causes & Solutions

 - Run the exhaust fan for at least 30 minutes after a shower or bath.

-- Paint the bathroom ceiling with a high sheen.
-Matte and other low sheen paints absorb much more moisture.
+- Paint the bathroom ceiling with a high sheen/gloss paint.
+Matte and other low sheen paints absorb much more moisture, which in turn leads to mold growth.

 - Insulate the attic space above the bathroom to prevent excessively cold surfaces on the ceiling.